demirbey05/awesome-systems-for-ai/README.md

-# awesome-systems-for-ai
-Awesome things for being AI System Programmer.
+# Awesome Systems for AI
+> A curated list of awesome things related to systems for AI.

+- Google library for SIMD Instructions https://github.com/google/highway